 - With full clean water and dirty water reservoirs: 4.52 lbs (2.05 kg)

 This vacuum is decently maneuverable.
 It's easy to get under couches or low tables, provided you crouch.
 On furniture, it's no problem to move it wherever you need to clean, and the multiple attachments make cleaning tasks easier.
-With a little practice, you can vacuum tasseled rugs and high-pile carpet without the floorhead getting stuck, and electrical cords won't jam in the roller either.
+With a little practice, you can vacuum tasseled rugs and high-pile carpets without the floorhead getting stuck, and electrical cords won't jam in the roller either.

 However, the unit is poorly balanced, and extended use will cause wrist pain, making it unsuitable for people with limited mobility.
 You'll also find the convex floorhead difficult to position against straight edges, requiring constant twisting to clean right to the edge.
 And although the built-in nozzle is convenient to use without an attachment, the opening is very small, making it hard to clean a large area.